Best Gas Rewards Cards: Tank Up, Road Warriors

 But the Blue Cash Everyday card from Amex makes it easier to get better mileage out of its 3% cash back rate.

-The difference is that a lot of rewards cards cap how much of your spending is eligible for bonus rewards.
+The difference is that a lot of rewards cards — including our top gas card picks, the PNC Cash Rewards Visa and Citi Custom Cash Card — cap how much of your spending is eligible for bonus rewards.
 Amex does too, but unlike other cards that lump multiple spending categories together under a single rewards spending cap, the Blue Cash Everyday card’s $6,000 annual spending limit applies to each of its bonus category separately: You’ll earn 3% cash back on your first $6,000 spent on gas, 3% on $6K worth of groceries, and, yup, 3% on six grand of U.S. online purchases.
-Once you hit the spending ceiling, the rewards rate drops to 1% unlimited cash back.
+Like many bonus category credit cards, Amex’s Blue Cash Everyday rewards card pays just 1% back once you hit the rewards spending cap.

 The Blue Cash Everyday from American Express is best for: Those looking for a well-rounded cashback card when gassing up the car, getting groceries, and shopping online.
 And because the Blue Cash Everyday Amex’s 3% cashback rate is good for the first $6,000 you spend each year in each bonus category, you won’t need to shuffle the cards in your wallet figuring out which one to use.